wpwhitesecurity/activity-log-tablepress/readme.txt

 * Creates a new table
 * Modifies, duplicates, renames or deletes a table
 * Adds a new row or column in a table
+* Changed the value of a cell in a table
 * Changes a table's ID
 * Changes to the table's settings
 * And much more!